lubaninondo/project3/README.md

    ## **Registration** :

-   New Users can register by filling the registration form.
+   New Users can register by clicking restiger and filling the registration form.
 Email address, Username and password are needed to register an account

    ## **Login**